RaspberryPiFoundation/webdev-curriculum/en-GB/wanted/Wanted - notes.md

 + ['Wanted' Finished](https://trinket.io/html/ebeb56398a)

 #Offline Resources
-This project can be [completed offline](../offline.html) if preferred.
+This project can be [completed offline](https://www.codeclubprojects.org/en-GB/resources/webdev-working-offline/) if preferred.
 You can access the project resources by clicking the 'Project Materials' link for this project.
-This link contains a 'Project Resources' folder, which includes resources that children will need to complete this project offline.
+This link contains a 'Project Resources' section, which includes resources that children will need to complete this project offline.
 Make sure that each child has access to a copy of these resources.
-This folder includes the following files:
+This section includes the following files:

 + Template/Template.html
 + Template/style.css